ungureanustefan/pen-test-project/README.md

 1. Clone the repository to your local machine
 2. Open it in your source code editor
-3. Run "npm install" in the terminal to install all the dependencies
+3. Run "npm install" in the terminal to install all the dependencies (if there is an issue with "npm install", please run "npm install --legacy-peer-deps")
 4. Run "npm start"

 # Getting Started with Create React App